 Here at Capstone Foster Care, as an Employee Ownership Trust, we are able to offer competitive rates for our fostering arrangements.
 Here is a financial breakdown of some of our fostering placements:

 The demand for support for foster children with complex requirements is growing.
 As a result, we have developed a long-standing, highly successful programme called MATTS.
 MATTS provides carers with clinical support, additional training and resources to enable them to accommodate specialist therapeutic placements.
-Fostering allowances for children and carers supported by MATTS are between £535 and over £600 per week.
-So, if you look after a child under this arrangement for a whole year, your total income will be over £27,820 per child.
+Fostering allowances for children and carers supported by MATTS are up to £650 per week.
+So, if you look after a child under this arrangement for a whole year, your total income will be up to £33,800 per child.
 All necessary training for therapeutic foster care is provided by our team at Capstone, meaning the majority of our carers are eligible to provide care under our MATTS service.

-Total allowances for most of our standard arrangements - including respite payments - are over £400 per week, which would work out to be over £1,750 a month or £21,000 a year.
-So, if you were to foster two children as part of a standard arrangement, you would receive over £42,000 per year.
-We also provide an annual £200 gift for ongoing carers at the re-approval stage and a 14-night short stay in addition to our annual fees.
+Total allowances for most of our standard arrangements - including respite payments - are over £440 per week, which would work out to be over £1,900 a month or £22,880 a year.
+So, if you were to foster two children as part of a standard arrangement, you would receive over £45,750 per year.
+We provide an annual £200 gift for ongoing carers at the re-approval stage and 14-nights short stay support.

-Fostering allowance for parent and child placements start from £800 per week, to comfortably support you and the parent and baby in your care.
-At Capstone Foster Care, we’ve seen an increase in demand for mother and baby fostering arrangements, as more parents seek additional support and guidance when raising their newborn.
+Fostering allowance for parent and child placements starts from £840 per week, to comfortably support you and the parent and baby in your care.
+At Capstone Foster Care, we’ve seen an increase in demand for mother and baby fostering arrangements, as more parents seek additional support and guidance when raising their newborns.
 Though usually short-term, these placements are also incredibly rewarding for our foster carers.

 Want to learn about different foster care arrangements?
 Discover the various types of foster care placements available at Capstone, or contact a member of our team to learn more about each offer and their unique fostering allowance.